Panel Presentation DAT115

 Driven and inspired by people development within academia and business.

-Most recent projects - The future of Marketing?, and Discovering competencies from jobadds via IBM Watson.
+Most recent projects - The future of Marketing and The future jobmarket.

 +20 years of international management experience from small to large organizations.
 Execution and strategy development, cooperative project and people driven focus

 +20 years of sales and marketing experience.
 Excellent in linking and leveraging the two areas.